 - An impact driver will have a quick-release style mechanism hex chuck not found in drill drivers and combi

-- The hex chuck takes hex screwdriver bit as its main functionality is designed to drive screws in tough materials.
+- The hex chuck takes a hex screwdriver bit as its main functionality is designed to drive screws in tough materials.

 - An impact driver also capable of drilling applications

 - Check the battery in the box.
 Can they handle your job?
-Normally an 18 – 20 Volt can handle most difficult home improvement.
+Normally an 18 – 20 Volt can handle the most difficult home improvement.

 Check out this Cordless Impact Driver Milwaukee 2697-22CT M18 18-Volt Lithium-Ion Cordless Hammer Drill/Impact Driver Combo Kit and Hitachi KC10DFL2 12-Volt Peak Cordless Lithium-Ion Driver-Drill and Impact Driver Combo Kit